silviuaavram/silviuaavram/blog/2023-05-17-new-york-2023/index.md

 | ![empire state view](./empire-state-view.jpg) | ![public library](./public-library.jpg) |

-A few streets to the north of Madison Square Park, there's the 34th street, with the Empire State Building, Macy's shop and The Morgan Library & Museum.
-I did mention that I climbed on top of Blair's favorite building, the Empire State, which is what I recommend doing first, given its position and history.
-It offers Manhattan views both to the north and to the south, and every view was just breathtaking.
-I went to the Empire alone, but at the Morgan Museum I went with my friends, since they booked a visiting slot during an evening.
+A few streets to the north of Madison Square Park, there's the 34th street, with the Empire State Building, the Macy's store and The Morgan Library & Museum.
+I did mention that I climbed on top of Blair's favorite building, the Empire State, which is what I recommend going for first, given its position and history.
+It offers jaw-dropping Manhattan views both to the north and to the south, and every view is just breathtaking.
+I went to the Empire State Building alone, but at the Morgan Museum I went with my friends, since they booked a visiting slot during an evening.
 Morgan's collection is impressive, filled with pieces from all around the world, exquisite furniture, many many books, one of them being the Gutenberg Bible, one of the few available out there.

-It's probably worth mentioning that most of the time I chose the 5th Avenue to go north, in the hopes of meeting Taylor Swift.
+It's probably worth mentioning that most of the time I chose the 5th Avenue to go north, given its popularit and my hopes of seeing Taylor Swift.
 Other avenues are nice as well, such as the Madison Avenue, especially upwards from around 55th street.
-And 9th Avenue.
+And the 9th Avenue.
 Other places that I really enjoyed in this part of Manhattan are the Grand Central Terminal, where John Wick was filmed (and others, of course), the New York Public Library where I took some pretty nice pictures, St. Patrick's Cathedral, MoMa, Whitney Museum, Chelsea Market, Hudson Yards.
 I think it's my favorite part of Manhattan, given the number of places I visited.

 |             Manhattan West Office Buildings              |            Hudson Yards             |
 | :------------------------------------------------------: | :---------------------------------: |